ATLAS

 Fabian Frenzel – Universitat Trier, Germany

-Andrea Giampiccoli – Durban University of Technology, South Africa
+Andrea Giampiccoli – South Africa

 Jennie Hall – York St. John University, United Kingdom